santvallejos/travel-assistant-bot/README.md

     PORT=####
     OPENWEATHERMAP_API_KEY=##############

-4.Define the artificial intelligence model you are going to use(define it in the graph) In my case I used llama3.2 locally with Ollama but it can be easily adapted to other models, such as OpenIA, Anthropic, etc.
+4.Define the artificial intelligence model you are going to use(define it in the graph) <br>
+In my case I used llama3.2 locally with Ollama but it can be easily adapted to other models, such as OpenIA, Anthropic, etc.

     const model = new ChatOllama({